Recipes & Ideas· Updated 12 min read

 What to Cook Based on What You Already Have

 Instead of scrolling through recipes and hoping you have the right ingredients, start with what's already in your kitchen.
-Below is a quick cross-reference — find your main ingredient, pick a meal, and start cooking.
-Most of these overlap with the tiered ideas above, organized here by what's sitting in your fridge right now.
+Below is a quick cross-reference organized by the exact way you’re probably already searching — "what to make for dinner with eggs," "what to cook with ground beef," "what can I cook with chicken and rice."
+Find your main ingredient, pick a meal, and start cooking.
 For more ways to stretch what you have, check our grocery swap guide.

 Quick dinner ideas matched to your main available ingredient